SiobhanBaines/My-Favourite-Recipes/Test_Evidence.md

 #####   Recipes Page Small
  ![image](static/documentation_files/images/unit_testing_images/recipes_page_small.png)
 **Issues**
-1. When an image is uploaded it will need to be resized so that when it is displayed the image does not pull out of shape. (investigate)
+1. When an image is uploaded it will need to be resized so that when it is displayed the image does not pull out of shape.
 2. If there is no image a default image is needed and the recipe title font colour will need to darken.
 **Resolutions**
 1. Using google to search for resizing of images using Python I found [auth0.com](https://auth0.com/blog/image-processing-in-python-with-pillow/#Resizing-Images)